 They’re sometimes called Spivak pronouns after an American mathematician who coined some of them, but there are many more than he coined.
 Gender-neutral pronouns (GNP) are today’s newspeak.
 Wiktionary has a long list of them.
 A long list.

-Gender-specific pronouns are, apparently, verboten in some circles particularly our educational system – where these strange, ugly new GNP words are de rigeur.
+Gender-specific pronouns are, apparently, verboten in some circles but not our educational system – where these strange, ugly new GNP words are de rigeur for some.
 Gawds forbid anyone’s assumed gender should not be recognized because it could lead to confusion and bruised egos.

-You don’t hear these words much outside academia because, I suppose, in the real world these words just seem pretentious and silly.
+Until recently, you didn’t hear these words much outside academia because, I suppose, in the real world these made-up words just seem pretentious and silly.

 Not to Jordan Peterson, a professor at the University of Toronto who has been taken to task for not kowtowing to the speech police.
 His story has become an international one, spun along the polarized lines of debate that social media encourages.
 As the Sun noted: